General

 Tape Ark can virtualize any kind of tape media in any software environment no matter how old.
 You can find a complete list in Tape Formats.

 Not at this stage.
-Not all cloud providers offer a VTL solution.
-Tape Ark can use a third-party application for VTL emulation on any cloud, however, AWS is the only cloud platform with a VTL subsystem inbuilt.
+Not all cloud providers offer a cloud native VTL solution.
+But thats okay, Tape Ark has an application for VTL emulation that will work on any cloud.
+AWS is the only cloud platform with a VTL subsystem inbuilt.

 Virtualizing your tapes with Tape Ark is a simple process.
 After sending your tapes to us, Tape Ark will perform a Comprehensive Media Audit on the media to determine formats, compression, encryption and the total cloud footprint expected for the content.
 Once the ingest approach is agreed, Tape Ark moves each physical tape to the VTL using its mass ingest system.
 After ingest and quality checks are performed, account credentials are released to the customer to access their VTL.